Frequently Asked Questions

 Users will be notified in advance of firmware releases.
-Agency user(s) that have been provisioned the Check Capture Administrator role will be responsible for downloading the new scanner firmware release from the OTCnet web-based application and installing it on each Check Capture workstation.
+Agency user(s) that have been provisioned Administrator roles will be responsible for downloading the new scanner firmware release from the OTCnet web-based application and installing it on each workstation.

-If your scanner is not working properly, please contact the Customer Support team to help troubleshoot possible problems.
+If your hardware is not working properly, please contact the Customer Support team to help troubleshoot possible problems.
 If the issues persist, they may direct you to contact the distributor for assistance.

 OTCnet Local Bridge